 Great question!
 In both cases, your money is protected by FDIC insurance.
 The FDIC, or Federal Deposit Insurance Corporation, was created in 1933.
 This was after the Great Depression, a period when many banks failed and many people lost their money.
+Today, FDIC insurance will cover you for deposits of up to \$250,000 per bank.
 The number of bank robberies each year in the U.S. is falling.
+In 1991, there were 9,400.
+In 2012, there were fewer than half that number.
 But theft of online financial data is on the rise.
 Thieves today, like always, seem to follow the money.

 Do you have a question?
-Write to Jean at tfkasks4vou@timeforkids.com.
+Write to Jean at tfkasks4you@timeforkids.com.